rpires71/milestone1/README.md

 **Tasks**

-- [ ] Categorise and list certifications (e.g. PGCE, CompTIA A+, CCNA, CPD Graphic Design).
+- [ ] List certifications in organised manner (e.g. PGCE, CompTIA A+, CCNA, CPD Graphic Design).
 - [ ] Write clear descriptions for each.
 - [ ] Design tile or card layout with logos/icons.
 - [ ] Add menu links to other pages e.g. CV, Work Experience, and Skills pages.